-At this time, the consistency of the file data is verified with the stored checksum, and if there is any abnormality the /etc/config directory is rewritten using the contents of /etc/default.
-The flatfsd -r command is usually executed when the system us booted.
+At this time, the consistency of the file data is verified with the stored checksum, and if there is any abnormality the /etc/config directory is restored using the contents of /etc/default.
+The flatfsd - r command is usually executed at system boot time.

-To save the changes made to the configuration files to Flash memory, the SIGUSR1 signal is sent to the flatfsd process.
+To save the changes made to the configuration files to flash memory, the SIGUSR1 signal is sent to the flatfsd process.
 Therefore it is necessary to start the process by executing the flatfsd command when the system is booted.
 The process ID of the activated flatfsd can be acquired from the /var/run/flatfsd.pid file.
 The following example shows how to send the signal to flatfsd using the killall command.